skills/introduction-to-codeql/README.md

 In this exercise, we'll review the CodeQL findings and understand how to triage the alerts.

 **What is CWE**: CWE stands for Common Weakenss Enumeration.
 You can think of it as a way to describe and categorize security issues in application source code.
-More information o n CWEs is available in this [wikipedia article](https://en.wikipedia.org/wiki/Common_Weakness_Enumeration)
+More information on CWEs is available in this [wikipedia article](https://en.wikipedia.org/wiki/Common_Weakness_Enumeration)

 ### :keyboard: Activity 1: Review the CodeQL Alerts